She's Lost Control: Cover versions

 Many indie bands and artists have since covered "She's Lost Control".
 These artists include Girls Against Boys, Siobhan Fahey, Grace Jones and Spoek Mathambo.
-The guitar riff for "She's Lost Control" was also sampled in 1993 by the Manchester electronic music group 808 State for their single "Contrique".
+The bass riff for "She's Lost Control" was also sampled in 1993 by the Manchester electronic music group 808 State for their single "Contrique".

 In popular culture

-A very loose cover version of the song, recorded by the Greek minimal wave band Alive She Died, featured prominently in a 2015 advertising campaign for the cruise/resort collection of the Italian fashion house, Gucci.
+A very loose cover version of the song, recorded by the Greek minimal wave band Alive She Died, featured prominently in a 2016 advertising campaign for the cruise/resort collection of the Italian fashion house, Gucci.

 The 2002 film 24 Hour Party People includes a scene dramatizing the recording of the song, and suggests that Morris recorded the drum beat on the roof of the studio, as well as continuing to play the beat long after the other band members had left the studio.

 The name of the song is referenced in the title of the 2007 Ian Curtis biopic Control, which includes the incident which inspired the song, and also the actual recording of the song.
 This later scene depicts drummer Stephen Morris using an aerosol can sprayed into a microphone as percussion.